wizzdev-pl/iot-starter/terraform/README.md

 ## Requirements
 ### Terraform
-Terraform can be installed in two ways:
+You will need terraform **0.14.9**.
+It can be installed in two ways:

-- You can download terraform binary from this [website](https://www.terraform.io/downloads.html).
+- (**Perffered way**) You can download terraform binary from this [website](https://releases.hashicorp.com/terraform/0.14.9/) - please select appropriate version for Your OS.
 Downloaded file should be placed in this directory (iot-starter/terraform)
 - You can install terraform via package manager on Unix like systems (assuming it’s available).
-Fedora has the latest version available, so to install it on the Fedora Linux follow this [link](https://www.terraform.io/docs/cli/install/yum.html)
+To install it on the Fedora Linux follow this [link](https://www.terraform.io/docs/cli/install/yum.html) (remember to install version **0.14.9**)

 You can check your installation with this command (if the terraform was downloaded as a binary file, remember to run this command from "iot-starter/terraform" directory):